nvda-es/devguides_translation/original_docs/developer_guide.md

 Global Plugin files have a .py extension, and should have a short unique name which identifies what they do.

-Global Plugin files must be placed in the globalPlugins subdirectory of the user's NVDA user configuration directory.
-For more information on where to find the user configuration directory, please see the NVDA user guide.
+Global plugin files must be placed in the globalPlugins subdirectory of an add-on, or of the scratchpad directory of the NVDA user configuration directory.

 Global Plugins must define a class called GlobalPlugin, which inherits from globalPluginHandler.GlobalPlugin.
 This class can then define event and script methods, gesture bindings and other code.
 This will all be covered in depth later.